Danhayes3008/milestone4/README.md

 ShaneMuir_Alumni helped me alot with getting the testing working as i was having trouble getting travis to work at first, and struggled to get written tests to work.
 He also provided me the django doc link that explains testing and stuff.

+mormoran helped me fix an error were my migrations was causing the site to crash.
+He talked me through how to edit a migration to fix the problem were my decimal field models were empty and asking for a default decimal number.

 all code, images, information sourced from other sites and people are used for learning purposes and are not being used for comercial use.